erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 # Undocumented Skript Syntaxes
-This wiki contains vanilla Skript syntaxes that can't be found on documentation.\
+This wiki contains vanilla Skript syntaxes that can't be found in the documentation.\
 Some of these syntaxes might not work properly on a normal server.\
 All information was written for Skript 2.12.